 Facts about this site, some of your comments, some responses to your comments, and information that you might find interesting will be posted on this page from time to time.(GD.org quiz answers at bottom of page).

 17 July 2016 – This site continues to have a small population of regular visitors daily, and new readership daily, as well, from basically every country in the world.
 Thank you for your interest.
 It is hoped the collation of information on this site will in a small way accelerate understandings of people who chance upon it.
 In particular, it is hoped that students of global politics will use it as one of many sources when considering ways of improving global governance.
-Should any person of similar interest have a proposal for development of this site, feel free to contact us.

 8 December 2014 – Is the prospect of international violence a disincentive to nation states cooperating on minimising harmful overuse of common resources?
 This is the proposition put forward by Petros Sekeres in a recent article.
 If right, it underlines the urgency of the need for a global governance structure in which countries are held to account for their actions, something not possible at the moment.
 To be clear, the United Nations does not have a structure designed for global governance.
 Further, the five veto nations have no interest in diluting their power in the area of international security by democratising and restructuring the UN.
 Yet, it is becoming apparent to even the politically blindest of us that those powers must sacrifice a small amount of their power for the greater good of humanity, being the development of new global governance institutions.